KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 #### 4.4 Model Interpretation with Generated SST Patterns

+Why ENSO 15/16?

-To better understand the behavior of model, we take the ENSO occured during 2015/2016 as the case to this study, which is considered as the most extreme ENSO so far and its divided into our testing dataset.
-We visualize the generated SST pattern for 2015.01~2016.01.
-Fig 3 shows the visualization of 12-month lead forecasting. and we calculate the NINO3.4 index during this period, and compared it with Climate Model Prediction
+To better understand the behavior of our model, In this part, we take the ENSO occured during 2015/2016 as the case, which is considered as the most extreme ENSO since records began, and the fluctuation of SST is a good candidate for investigate.
+We visualize the generated SST patterns from 2015.01 to 2016.01.
+Fig 3 shows the visualization of 12-month lead forecasting.
+We have the following observations:

+(1) ...

+(2) we calculate the NINO3.4 index during this period, and compared it with Climate Model Prediction From IRI CPC.

+(3) .... which can be considered as a successful prediction of ENSO.

+Outline:

+pattern of ENSO during 2015/2016 --> our model capture the development of SST pattern --> regression result, predict the peak value and can be considered as a successful prediction of ENSO 15/16.

 (https://iri.columbia.edu/our-expertise/climate/forecasts/enso/2015-January-quick-look/)

 (https://iri.columbia.edu/our-expertise/climate/forecasts/enso/2015-January-quick-look/?enso_tab=enso-sst_table)

-We have the following observation: (1) ConvLSTM has improved the performance of single point.

-- Fig 2: The generated SST pattern from ..., which indicate a strong ENSO and predictly the time accuracy.
+- Fig 4: The generated SST pattern from ..., which indicate a strong ENSO and predictly the time accuracy.

+- Fig 5: Nino index with Model Comparision.

 ~~~

+Experiment Can Be Done (TBD)

-#### 4.4 Different Optimization Algorithms Comparison
+1. Different Optimization Algorithms Comparison

-The optimizer of
+The optimizer of SGD/RMSprop/Adagrad/Adadelta/Adam/Nadam during training process.

-SGD/RMSprop/Adagrad/Adadelta/Adam/Nadam

 Adam is the most stable one.

-- Fig 2: Learning curve of different optimization algorithms in validation set.~~~
+- Fig 2: Learning curve of different optimization algorithms in validation set.

+2. Robustness of the Network Structure

+different data split, a lot of experiment to figure out the RMSE dictribution with different time horizons.~~~
 ### 5. Conclusion and Future WorkTBD### Reference[1] TBD